Zylann/SnowfeetFramework/README.md

 it may shift to SDL 2 and some external libs.

-The project was originally a game prototype, but I decided to put its engine-related files open-source.
-The game is still there, but now it serves as a testbed for the engine.
+The project was originally a game prototype, but I decided to put its engine-related files open-source and leave a sample as demo.
+I update the framework when I need something special or just as a hobby.

 Features
 --------